holbiejlln/holbertonschool-shell/loops_conditions_and_parsing/README.md

 # 6. Bad Luck Advanced

-Write a Bash script that displays the time for 12 hours and 59 minutes:
+Write a Bash script that displays The content of the current directory In a list format

-display hours from 0 to 12
-display minutes from 1 to 59
+Where only the part of the name after the first dash is displayed (refer to the example)
+Requirements:

+You must use the for loop (while and until are forbidden) Do not display hidden files

 ## How to Run